 - v.
 Termination that your performance is unsatisfactory and no submission for a Master of Philosophy or Doctor of Philosophy examination is recommended.
 You will not be permitted to continue as a registered student for either degree, and your registration will be terminated. - Note: If you are registered on the research element of Doctor of Philosophy (Integrated) programme please also refer to the Specific Progress Regulations for the Doctor of Philosophy (Integrated): Section D Award of a Master's Degree. - 23.
-In exceptional cases where your Annual Progress Review Panel is not satisfied that the supervisory arrangements are adequate and appropriate, but considers that you would otherwise be able to achieve the standards of the award, the Annual Progress Review Panel may seek approval from your Head of Academic Unit to make a recommendation to the Dean of Postgraduate Studies for the replacement of all or part of your Supervisory Team. - 24.
-The Annual Progress Review procedure is deemed to be equivalent to a Board of Examiners and therefore the University's Procedure for Assessment Irregularities applies to any reported or suspected cheating or plagiarism.
+In exceptional cases where your Annual Progress Review Panel is not satisfied that the supervisory arrangements are adequate and appropriate but considers that you would otherwise be able to achieve the standards of the award, the Annual Progress Review Panel may seek approval from your Head of Academic Unit to make a recommendation to the Dean of Postgraduate Studies for the replacement of all or part of your Supervisory Team. - 24.
+The Annual Progress Review procedure is deemed to be equivalent to a Board of Examiners and therefore the University's Procedure for Academic Misconduct applies to any reported or suspected cheating or plagiarism.

-- (i) The Annual Progress Review Panel should not normally recommend that your registration is terminated (Regulation 22 v), without having previously provided you with a further progress review/re-assessment opportunity (Regulation 22 iii). - (ii) Any further progress review/re-assessment opportunity should be recorded on the PGR Code of Practice System. - (iii) In each Annual Progress Review, you will only normally have one progress review/re-assessment opportunity.
+- (i) The Annual Progress Review Panel should not normally recommend that your registration is terminated (Regulation 22v), without having previously provided you with a re-assessment opportunity (Regulation 22iii). - (ii) Any further progress review/re-assessment opportunity should be recorded on the PGR Code of Practice System. - (iii) In each Annual Progress Review, you will only normally have one preassessment opportunity.

-K. Mid-Year Procedure for Dealing with Unsatisfactory Progress
+K. Mid-Year Review of Academic Progress

-- 25. If your progress is considered unsatisfactory by your Supervisory Team at times other than the normal annual review of your progress, you will be notified in writing of the reasons for this opinion and will be given the opportunity of an interview with your Supervisory Team.
+- 25. If you are failing to make satisfactory academic progress at times other than the normal annual review of your progress, your Supervisory Team will notify you in writing of the reasons for this and you will be given the opportunity of an interview with your Supervisory Team.
 (This also applies to the research element of the Doctor of Philosophy (Integrated) degree.)
-Following this notice and any interview, and taking account of all known circumstances, your Supervisory Team may either: - a) monitor your attendance, progress and performance for a specified period; this may require you to undertake additional pieces of work. - If your academic performance has not improved within the period specified in the written notice, your Supervisory Team will notify the Head of Academic Unit and submit a report for review by your Annual Progress Review Panel: or - b) notify the Head of Academic Unit and submit a report for review by your Annual Progress Review Panel without undertaking a period of monitoring.
+Following this notice and any interview, and taking account of all known circumstances, your Supervisory Team may either: - a) monitor your attendance, progress and performance for a specified period; this may require you to undertake additional pieces of work. - If your academic performance has not improved within the period specified in the written notice, your Supervisory Team will notify the Head of Academic Unit and submit a report for review by your Annual Progress Review Panel; or - b) notify the Head of Academic Unit and submit a report for review by your Annual Progress Review Panel without undertaking a period of monitoring.